Discover Homestay in Turnham Green

 Roughly 6 miles west of Charing Cross (as the crow flies), Turnham Green sits in leafy West London and is north of the river.
 The area colloquially referred to as Turnham Green includes not just the London Underground station of the same name, but also a good chunk of Chiswick High Road, Bedford Park and Emlyn Gardens.
 Chiswick is just south to Turnham Green but essentially the north of it is all incorporated within this district – there’s no set boundary.

-What’s the typical accommodation type in Turnham Green?
+What’s the typical Homestay accommodation in Turnham Green?

 There’s a variety of properties throughout the neighbourhood of Turnham Green, so there’s a range of homestays available in the area!
 Both Victorian and Georgian terraced houses line residential streets, some converted into flats and apartments, and some still used as single-family homes.
 The Bedford Park area is a garden suburb and so homes there are a little larger than average and often with private gardens.
 You’ll also find terraced houses designed in the early 1900s through to the 1930s, and some mansion flats above commercial and retail spaces.